About fear of strangers

-It happens as your baby gets to know and develops a healthy attachment to familiar people – like you.
+It happens as your baby develops a healthy attachment to familiar people – like you.
 Because babies prefer familiar adults, they might react to strangers by crying or fussing, going very quiet, looking fearful or hiding.

 For example, a 10-month-old baby who has been going to child care since she was 6 months old might get upset if there’s a new carer at the centre.
 She might cry, bury her head in her mother’s neck or scream when the carer tries to take her from her mum or dad.

 Although fear of strangers is part of normal development for babies and young children, there are things you can do to help your child feel less upset.

 Helping your child feel comfortable around strangers

-- If your child gets very upset with a new person, comfort her and try a different approach – for example, all playing together – or moving your child slightly away from the new person until she calms down.
+- If your child gets very upset with a new person, comfort her and try a different approach like all playing together.
+You could also move your child slightly away from the new person until she calms down.
 Then you can try again.

-- Take your child’s comfort item (toy or blanket) with you to new situations and when you’re spending time with new people.
+- Take your child’s comfort item (toy or blanket) with you when you’re spending time with new people.

 Taking it slowly

 - Be patient.
-Don’t push your child to go to new people before he’s ready.
-Rushing your child when he’s learning this skill can make him more sensitive to new people.
+Don’t push your child to go to new people before she’s ready.

-- Give your child the chance to get to know an unfamiliar person while you’re around.
-Stay close to your child.
-This will help reassure him that you’re not going to immediately leave him with the unfamiliar adult.
+- When you introduce your child to someone new, stay with your child.
+This will reassure him that you’re not going to leave him with unfamiliar people straight away.

-- For slightly older children, explain to your child who the new person is and what‘s happening.
-For example, explain that a new babysitter is someone you trust.
+- For slightly older children, explain to your child who the new person is and what’s happening.
+For example, explain that the new babysitter is someone you trust.
 Also say when you’ll be back.
-Give your child time to get to know the person while you’re still there.

 Meeting new people

 - Keep introducing your child to new people.
-The more chances your child has to meet new people and discover that they’re safe, the more likely his fear will reduce.
+The more chances your child has to meet new people and discover that they’re safe, the more likely it is that her fear will reduce.